-The Commonwealth Government of Australia (Government) has generally been supportive of driving innovation in the technology sector and as part of this, there has been sustained attention on blockchain in Australia with a number of leading blockchain initiatives, including industry-specific trials in financial services, energy, agriculture and the public sector.
+The Commonwealth Government of Australia (Government) has generally been supportive of driving innovation in the technology sector and as part of this, there has been sustained attention on blockchain in Australia with a number of leading blockchain initiatives, including industry-specific trials in financial services, energy, minerals, agriculture, food and beverage and the public sector.

 Fintech businesses have also begun formalising use cases for blockchain such as managing supply chains, making cross-border payments, trading derivatives, managing assets and managing digital currency exchanges.

-With respect to platform operation, Australia’s primary securities exchange, the Australian Securities Exchange (ASX), has also proposed a new blockchain-based system covering clearing, settlement, asset registration, and other post trade services.
+With respect to platform operation, Australia’s primary securities exchange, the Australian Securities Exchange (ASX), is in the process of implementing and transitioning to a new blockchain-based system covering clearing, settlement, asset registration, and other post trade services.
 This replacement system represents the first mainstream, scaled use of blockchain by any securities exchange globally and is likely to yield valuable insight as policymakers and regulators consider their approach to blockchain in future.

 Australia has also seen a proliferation in the use of blockchain technology across established businesses.
 Businesses are now moving beyond the concept stage to formalising practical use cases in areas of managing supply chains, trading derivatives, managing and issuing assets, making cross-border payments and operating digital asset exchanges.
 In particular, there have been numerous private sector projects that have used blockchain to more effectively and securely deliver services to consumers.
-Three of Australia’s four major banks have partnered with IBM and Scentre Group to establish an eight week trial managing bank guarantees for retail property leases on blockchain, reducing the issuance period for a bank guarantee from up to a month to the same day.
+Three of Australia’s four major banks partnered with IBM and Scentre Group to issue the first digital bank guarantee for retail property leases on blockchain.
+It is expected that issuing via blockchain can reduce the issuance period for a bank guarantee from up to a month to the same day.

 There has been general acknowledgement in the Australian blockchain industry that there is significant opportunity for the use of blockchain however part of the associated risk has been the high start-up failure rate with reports noting that only 44% of blockchain start-ups survived 120 days beyond funding via an initial coin offering (ICO).
 However, there have been many notable applications of blockchain in Australia, generally being pilots that are not yet commercialised for mainstream use.
 Such blockchain implementations are likely to influence the growth and adoption of blockchain in Australia.

-- Clearing and settling: One of the most prominent is the highly anticipated replacement of the ASX’s clearing and settlement process with a blockchain-based system.
-The ASX is currently in a consultation and development phase and is targeting an April 2022 go-live window.
+Clearing and settling: One of the most prominent is the highly anticipated replacement of the ASX’s clearing and settlement process with a blockchain-based system.
+The ASX is currently in a testing phase and is targeting to go live in April 2023.

-- Bond issuance: In 2018, the International Bank for Reconstruction and Development (an arm of the World Bank) selected the Commonwealth Bank of Australia (CBA) to arrange for the issue of A$110 million worth of bonds on blockchain, with each bond coined a blockchain operated new debt instrument (BOND-i).
+Bond issuance: The International Bank for Reconstruction and Development (an arm of the World Bank) selected the Commonwealth Bank of Australia (CBA) to arrange for the issue of A$110 million worth of bonds on blockchain, with each bond coined a blockchain operated new debt instrument (BOND-i).
 The bonds were governed by New South Wales law and were the first bonds to be created, allocated, transferred and managed using blockchain.

-- Three of Australia’s four major banks have partnered with IBM and Scentre Group to run an eight week trial managing bank guarantees for retail property leases on blockchain, reducing the issuance period for a bank guarantee from up to a month to approximately the same day (discussed in question 1).
+- Three of Australia’s four major banks partnered with IBM and Scentre Group to issue the first digital bank guarantee for retail property leases on blockchain earlier this year (discussed in question1).

 - Synthetix is a blockchain-based platform that enables users to digitise interests in a new form of product that provides synthetic exposure to real world assets.
 The Synthetix platform is governed by a decentralised autonomous organisation and incorporates a range of smart contract functionality to allow users to collateralise and synthesise exposure to assets in self-issued derivative like products.